ollietiong/uk_house_prices/README.md

 ## Overview
 Investigates patterns in UK house prices and indices, across counties and regions within the Uk from 2006-2025.
-Growth dynamics, regional divergence and moment effects are explored.
-It explores the use of past trends to forecast furture price movements.
+Growth dynamics, regional divergence and momentum effects are explored.
+It explores the use of past trends to forecast future price movements.

 ## Dataset